CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 Feedback from users backs this up.
 For instance, @colenso shared:

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @Capgo." [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." [\[1\]](https://capgo.app/)

 Rodrigo Mantica (@manticarodrigo) emphasizes the importance of this approach:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)

 In short, development mode is all about speed and debugging, while production mode focuses on creating a polished, efficient experience for the end user.
 Each has its own purpose, and understanding these differences is crucial for effective app lifecycle management.